Hakim rifle

 The Hakim rifle is a gas-operated semi-automatic rifle.
 It was originally designed in Sweden by Erik Eklund and produced as the Ag m/42 for the Swedish Army.
 The tooling and design were later sold to Egypt, and the Hakim was produced there during the 1950s and early 1960s.
 It was replaced in the mid-1960s by the Maadi AK-47 (a licensed copy of the Soviet rifle) but was stored in military reserve arsenals.
 In more recent years, it has been observed in use by some Egyptian police units.
 Around 70,000 were made.

 A shortened carbine version of this rifle called the Rasheed was manufactured in limited numbers in Egypt, using the smaller 7.62x39mm cartridge.

 Due to its age, the Hakim is designated as a curio and relic firearm by the United States Bureau of Alcohol, Tobacco, Firearms and Explosives.

 History

-"The Hakim," an Arabic term signifying "judge, ruler, or governor," refers to an enhanced Egyptian iteration of the Swedish Automatgevär m/42.
+"The Hakim," an Arabic term meaning the "wise man", refers to an enhanced Egyptian iteration of the Swedish Automatgevär m/42.
 After the 1952 Egyptian revolution, General Gamal Abdul Nasser initiated a campaign to modernize the Egyptian military.
 This involved procuring manufacturing equipment and initial technical support from Sweden to construct an Egyptian variant of the Ag m/42.
 This marked the inception of Egypt's domestic small-arms industry.

 A total of around 70,000 rifles would be produced.